isomerpages/nlb-biblioasia/articles-archive/features/_posts/vol-16-iss-3-oct-dec-2020/2020-10-13-betel-chewing.md

 During social and business gatherings, it was *de rigueur* to welcome guests, friends, colleagues and relatives with a tray of betel quid ingredients.
 According to Reid, “Everyday hospitality consisted in the sharing of betel, not food.”[^18] Declining the quid was deemed as being disrespectful to the host, and those who did not chew would politely consume a betel leaf at least.
 The betel set was thus an indispensable part of Tamil, Malay and Straits Chinese homes.[^19] For some, it was treated like a sacred object that had to be respected.
 In Straits Chinese homes, placing a betel box on the floor instead of a table when one was seated on a chair was widely believed to invite bad luck.[^20]

 As in much of the Malay world, betel chewing in Singapore tended to have feminine overtones.
-According to a 1951 *Singapore Free Press* article, among ethnic Indians it was mostly women who “chewed a lot”, and the typical image of a Tamil grandmother in the 1950s was of her “sitting with her legs stretched out at ease and pounding away her chew of betel in her little mortar”.[^21] Even well into the 1980s, Peranakan Chinese bibik[^22] were popularly portrayed as deftly folding sirih during card games such as cherki.[^23] *The Malaya Tribune* reported in 1949 that many Peranakan Chinese women (known as *nonya*) were so attached to their chews that “wherever the *nonya* goes, the sireh set is sure to go”.[^24] Peranakan Chinese men *(baba)* who indulged in betel chewing were said to be quite rare, and those who did were perceived to be effeminate.[^25]
+According to a 1951 *Singapore Free Press* article, among ethnic Indians it was mostly women who “chewed a lot”, and the typical image of a Tamil grandmother in the 1950s was of her “sitting with her legs stretched out at ease and pounding away her chew of betel in her little mortar”.[^21] Even well into the 1980s, Peranakan Chinese *bibik*[^22] were popularly portrayed as deftly folding *sirih* during card games such as *cherki*.[^23] *The Malaya Tribune* reported in 1949 that many Peranakan Chinese women (known as *nonya*) were so attached to their chews that “wherever the *nonya* goes, the *sireh* set is sure to go”.[^24] Peranakan Chinese men *(baba)* who indulged in betel chewing were said to be quite rare, and those who did were perceived to be effeminate.[^25]

 However, many men were known to be habitual chewers.
 Indian labourers sharing areca nuts, betel leaves and lime with one another were once a common sight.[^26] For them, betel chewing was perhaps a means to stave off hunger and be more alert.
 Manual workers were said to derive energy from chewing betel during their long hours of work.[^27] The betel quid was also believed to be particularly useful for those embarking on a long journey, such as Muslims performing the Haj, as it helped tide them over periods of hunger and fatigue.[^28]